-The CDI quantization is chosen from a codebook with unit norm vectors of size 2^B , where B is the number of feedback bits.
-Each MS quantizes its CDI, $\bar{\mathbf{h}}$, e.g., by choosing the closest codeword to the CDI as measured by the inner product (that reflects the quantization accuracy), $|\bar{\mathbf{h}}^H \hat{\mathbf{h}}| = \cos(\langle \bar{\mathbf{h}}, \hat{\mathbf{h}} \rangle)$, where $\hat{\mathbf{h}}$ is the quantized CDI.
+The CDI quantization is chosen from a codebook with unit norm vectors of size $2^B$ , where B is the number of feedback bits.
+Each MS quantizes its CDI, $\bar{\mathbf{h}}$ , for example, by choosing the closest codeword to the CDI as measured by the inner product (which reflects the quantization accuracy), $|\bar{\mathbf{h}}^H \hat{\mathbf{h}}| = \cos(\langle \bar{\mathbf{h}}, \hat{\mathbf{h}} \rangle)$ , where $\hat{\mathbf{h}}$ is the quantized CDI.
 Then each MS feeds back B bits to indicate the index of this codeword in the codebook.
 It has been shown that for MU-MIMO, quantization errors lead to severe throughput limits at high SNR levels.
 The feedback overhead increases with SNR to ensure a constant rate loss compared to the ideal case.

-In CoMP systems, the dimension of the global CDI may vary dynamically and the statistics of the CDI depends on each MS's location.
+In CoMP systems, the dimension of the global CDI may vary dynamically, and the statistics of the CDI depends on each MS's location.
 This implies that every MS needs a unique codebook.
-This is unrealistic, due to the prohibitive complexity to generate the codebooks as well as select the codewords.
-Considering network scalability and compatibility, it is highly desirable to design a per-cell codebook based feedback strategy, where the existing codebooks can be reused to quantize each singlecell channel as shown in Fig. 2 (b).
-Though such a structured codebook is suboptimal, its performance can be enhanced by representing the global CDI in an optimal manner.
+This is unrealistic due to the prohibitive complexity of generating codebooks as well as selecting the codewords.
+Considering network scalability and compatibility, it is highly desirable to design a per-cell codebook-based feedback strategy, where the existing codebooks can be reused to quantize each single-cell channel as shown in Fig. 2b.
+Although such a structured codebook is suboptimal, its performance can be enhanced by representing the global CDI in an optimal manner.

-1) Feedback overhead: To increase the network spectral efficiency, a fundamental question is: how much uplink overhead is required to achieve the downlink performance gain of CoMP-JP over single-cell MU-MIMO?
+Feedback Overhead - To increase the network spectral efficiency, a fundamental question is: how much uplink overhead is required to achieve the downlink performance gain of CoMP-JP over single-cell MU-MIMO?

-To reduce the feedback overhead, the non-i.i.d. feature of CoMP channels should be exploited.
+To reduce the feedback overhead, the noni.i.d. feature of CoMP channels should be exploited.
 This can be realized by optimizing the sizes of the per-cell codebooks.
 In [10], a scaling law of the feedback overhead for each user in CoMP-JP systems was provided.
-The analysis showed that the feedback overhead of CoMP-JP is about N_b times of that of single-cell MIMO, which depends on user location.
+The analysis showed that the feedback overhead of CoMP-JP is about $N_b$ times of that of single-cell MIMO, which depends on user location.
 When a user has equal average per-cell channel gains, its overhead is largest.
-When a user is in the cell-center, its overhead is less because only the channels to one of BSs is strong enough to need a fine quantization (large size codebook).
+When a user is in the cell center, its overhead is less because only the channels to one of the BSs is strong enough to need a fine quantization (large size codebook).

-Alternatively, we can switch the transmission modes between CoMP-JP and Non-CoMP, or design spatial scheduling exploiting the channel statistics, as in the TDD case.
-We can also employ selective feedback [11], where the CSIs of weak links of each user are not fed back.
+Alternatively, we can switch the transmission modes between CoMP-JP and non-CoMP, or design spatial scheduling exploiting the channel statistics, as in the TDD case.
+We can also employ selective feedback [11], where the CSI of weak links of each user are not fed back.

-2) How to represent the global CDI?:
+How to Represent the Global CDI

-• Codeword selection: Considering that a global channel is a stacking of multiple per-cell channels, each MS can select codewords either jointly to minimize the quantization error of global CDI or independently to minimize the quantization error of each per-cell CDI.
+Codeword selection: Considering that a global channel is a stacking of multiple per-cell channels, each MS can select codewords either jointly to minimize the quantization error of global CDI or independently to minimize the quantization error of each per-cell CDI.

-Independent codeword selection leads to a severe performance degradation for the global CDI quantization due to phase ambiguities among per-cell CDIs, especially for cell-edge MSs [12].
-Such a phase ambiguity does not affect the performance of single-cell limited feedback MIMO system.
-However, it introduces multiplicative noise to the downlink global CDI analogous to the imperfect channel reciprocity in TDD CoMP system.
+Independent codeword selection leads to severe performance degradation for global CDI quantization due to phase ambiguities among per-cell CDIs, especially for cell edge MSs [12].
+Such a phase ambiguity does not affect the performance of a single-cell limited feedback MIMO system.
+However, it introduces multiplicative noise to the downlink global CDI analogous to the imperfect channel reciprocity in a TDD CoMP system.
 The phase ambiguities can be either compensated by feedback or mitigated by joint codeword selection.